 As of 1944 Balch’s office was still located at 6800 48th Ave NE in View Ridge.
 On February 14, 1949, Balch ran the first newspaper advertisement of “the new Wedgwood Park Office of Crawford & Conover, Seattle’s Oldest Real Estate Firm, 8050 35th Ave NE.”

-In 1949 Balch established his new office at 8050 35th Ave NE in Wedgwood (present site of Seattle Audubon), but he soon needed even more office space.
+In 1949 Balch established his new office at 8050 35th Ave NE in Wedgwood (present site of the Seattle Audubon office and nature shop), but he soon needed even more office space.
 He expanded into 8044 next door in about 1951, designating that building as the real estate office, and he set up the C-shaped sign with the name Crawford & Conover Real Estate.

 Ever mindful of “good PR” (public-relations), Balch got an unexpected opportunity to affirm the integrity of the Crawford & Conover heritage in February 1948.
 Someone who was going through estate papers in Olympia, Washington, found a check dated June 7, 1915, drawn on the bank account of Crawford & Conover and made out to C.A.
 McKenny in the amount of $10.65.
 The check had never been cashed.
 Balch had become signer on the Crawford & Conover account at the National Bank of Commerce, and when told about the check he ordered that it be honored, even though the check was nearly thirty-three years old.